Sean Reyes: Controversy

 On November 14, 2023, the Utah legislature authorized a formal audit of Reyes.
 A bipartisan group of legislators stated they were concerned with Reyes' relationship with Tim Ballard and Operation Underground Railroad.
 The letter directly asked the audit committee to investigate four different areas, including Reyes' travel practices and procedures, the culture of the Attorney General's office, the government of the office, and if Reyes' involvement with Operation Underground Railroad impaired his judgment or misused state resources.
 This audit request came shortly after a separate lawsuit claimed Reyes intimidated witnesses related to an OUR investigation.

-On November 27, 2023, Reyes was named in a new lawsuit related to witness tampering.
-The lawsuit alleged that Reyes was using his authority to "unconstitutionally suppress" free speech.
-In addition, the lawsuit mentioned Reyes was a ghostwriter for a potential sequel to Sounds of Freedom.
+On November 27, 2023, a lawsuit was filed by Suzanne Whitehead where she accused Reyes of witness tampering.
+In the lawsuit, she accused Reyes of using his authority to "unconstitutionally suppress" free speech, but on December 19, 2023, she voluntarily dismissed all claims against Reyes, and he was removed from the case at that point and never added back.

+The lawsuit also mentioned Reyes was a ghostwriter for a potential sequel to Sounds of Freedom.
 Reyes wrote himself into the show, where he called himself one of the Republican Party's top four rising stars and potential White House material.
 Concerns included Reyes' potential conflict of interest.
 At one time, Reyes' job title on LinkedIn was updated to "Associate Producer, Sound of Freedom,' then reverted to "Utah Attorney General."

 In November 2023, the Utah Attorney's General's office confirmed that Reyes knew Operation Underground Railroad (OUR) used donations to retain a psychic, Janet Russon, to find missing and/or dead children.
 His office issued a statement that Utah law enforcement does not engage psychics but that they "sometimes provide useful information."

 In 2023, Utah media outlets KSL TV and the Salt Lake Tribune sued for access to Reyes' official calendar.
 The Utah State Records Committee ruled the calendar must be released, but Reyes argued that release of private work and personal information would present a security risk.
-The lawsuit was pending as of January 2024.
+The lawsuit was fully resolved in November 2024, when the office released 9,165 pages of calendar invitations sent to or from Reyes’ official Microsoft Outlook account, covering January 2019 through December 2023.
+The records include meetings of various official and semi-official events.